-The Firebird installer lets you choose between Superserver and Classic Server installation.
-Both are fully mature and stable and there is no reason to categorically prefer one to the other.
+The Firebird installer lets you choose between Superserver and Classic/SuperClassic.
+Each model is fully stable and there is no reason to categorically prefer one to the other.
 Of course you may have your own specific considerations.
+When in doubt, consult the Classic, SuperClassic or Superserver chapter again.